Prag8855/aab/content/guides/public-transit.md

 In Berlin, you can take your dog with you in trains, trams and buses.
 They can't go on the seats.
 They must be in a closed container.
 If they don't fit in a container, they must wear a muzzle and be on a leash.

-Normally, you must buy a reduced tariff ticket for your dog, but there are exceptions.
+Normally, you must buy a reduced price (*Ermäßigungstarif*) ticket for your dog, but there are exceptions.
 You can bring your dog on the train, tram or bus for free if...[^11]

 - It's not bigger than a house cat, and you carry it in a closed container
 - **or** you have a daily, weekly, monthly or yearly pass